I’ve had a lot of requests for more details about the avoidant / anxious dynamic. I hope this gives a bit more insight.

 The way through this is working on yourself.
 You can do it together and / or independently.
 The first step is to acknowledge the personal patterns and the couple dynamic.
 If you trust the other person enough, you can share with them what is going on for you.

-If you need some tools for your particular style, please take a look at some of my previous posts.
-They are a great starting place.
+If you need some tools for your particular style, please take a look at my Relationship Cycle Breaker program.
 And know that this dynamic CAN work – it just takes a little focus.